PostgreSQL

 To create a database that we can use to model the content of a

-file, we can:create a
+/var/log/messagesfile, we can:create a

-table with the commandCREATE TABLE messages (mid BIGSERIAL PRIMARY KEY, mcatid smallint NOT NULL DEFAULT 1, mtime timestamp NOT NULL DEFAULT now(), mhost text NOT NULL DEFAULT 'Unknown Host', mfacility text NULL DEFAULT NULL, mmessage text NOT NULL DEFAULT 'NO MESSAGE')
+messagestable with the commandCREATE TABLE messages (mid BIGSERIAL PRIMARY KEY, mcatid smallint NOT NULL DEFAULT 1, mtime timestamp NOT NULL DEFAULT now(), mhost text NOT NULL DEFAULT 'Unknown Host', mfacility text NULL DEFAULT NULL, mmessage text NOT NULL DEFAULT 'NO MESSAGE')check that the table was created successfully with the command

-test the insertion for a sample record with the command
+\d messagestest the insertion for a sample record with the command

-INSERT INTO messages (mtime, mhost, mfacility, mmessage) VALUES (<date>, <hostname>, <facility_name>, <message>)
+INSERT INTO messages (mtime, mhost, mfacility, mmessage) VALUES (<date>, <hostname>, <facility_name>, <message>)write a script for reading all the lines in

-, and adapt them into a format suitable for bulk-loading into PostgreSQLbulk-load the records from the file with the command
+/var/log/messages, and adapt them into a format suitable for bulk-loading into PostgreSQLbulk-load the records from the file with the command

-COPY messages (mtime, mhost, mfacility, mmessage) FROM <path< DELIMITER ';'
+COPY messages (mtime, mhost, mfacility, mmessage) FROM <path< DELIMITER ';'create a category for joins with the command

-perform a join with the messagecategories table with the command
+INSERT INTO messagecategories VALUES ('1', 'NOTICE')perform a join with the messagecategories table with the command

 SELECT mtime, mhost, mfacility, messagecategories.name, mmessage FROM messages as m INNER JOIN messagecategories ON messagecategories.cid = m.catid